 - Technical regulation:

-The content of the Handbook and Platform was edited by Colin Blackman, Director, Camford Associates.
+The initial content of the Handbook and Platform (2020) was edited by Colin Blackman, Director, Camford Associates.

 The content of the Digital Regulation Handbook and Platform benefits from generous funding from the Digital Development Partnership (DDP), and the Communications, Space & Technology Commission of Saudi Arabia.